 What annoys you the most when your Windows computer first boots and you want to get to your work straightaway?
-For me, I find the popups of Adobe Reader and Adobe AIR appearing asking me to update the software is pretty annoying.
-I tried using my ZoneAlarm firewall to stop Adobe Reader updates.
+For me, I find the pop ups of Adobe Reader and Adobe AIR appearing asking me to update the software is pretty annoying.
+I tried to use my ZoneAlarm firewall to stop Adobe Reader updates.
 It seemed as if the trick worked – but for a short duration.
 Very soon, Adobe Reader updates were back.
 And they appear almost every other day.
 Software updates are important, as they often bring new features, add functionality or fix security holes and strengthen the software by fixing its bugs.
 Even when you may be working, you may get constantly notified of new available updates.
 This can tend to be annoying at times.

 So how do you stop automatic Adobe updates – and other like it?
 I downloaded Update Freezer.

 Update Freezer is a simple application that runs on Windows XP and later versions.
 The main aim of the application is to help you stop certain applications from starting updates automatically on their own.
 Though Update Freezer supports very few programs, it supports all the essential programs that tend to irritate computer users with automatic updates.

 - Skype and

 Note that Update Freezer has two different processes for Adobe Reader and Adobe Flash.
 This is because you may want to keep the Flash updated while stopping Adobe Reader from presenting you with update dialog boxes.